parallelvirtualcluster/pvc-ansible/oneshot/README.md

 1. Secondary the node, then wait 30 seconds

-1. Restart both active PVC daemons (`pvcapid-worker`, `pvcnoded`), then wait 60 seconds; since the node is not the primary coordinator, `pvcapid` will not be running
+1. Restart both active PVC daemons (`pvcworkerd`, `pvcnoded`), then wait 60 seconds; since the node is not the primary coordinator, `pvcapid` will not be running

 1. Verify daemons are running